 Karrelle Dixon, Board Member (2013)

 Originally from the UK, Karrelle began his Wieden+Kennedy career at W+K London.
 He is now the Global Account Director for Nike at Wieden + Kennedy in Portland.
 He’s worked across the Nike brand and helped produce campaigns like Run London, Nike Five, World Cup (UK), LeBron (Rise), Kobe (Black Mamba), Better World, and others, He is now based back in W+K London as the Director for Growth Markets.
 His role focuses on helping the key W+K offices in Asia fulfil their creative and global client partnership potential.
 He is also a former professional rugby player and gained his Oxford Blue, while studying for his second master’s in psychology (the first being from Brunel University).

 Myrlie Evers-Williams, Emeritus Board Member (2009)

 Since the ’70s, Myrlie has been a tireless activist for human rights.
 She wrote the book on gender politics at ARCO, ran two congressional campaigns and became the first African-American woman appointed as chairman of the NAACP.
-Through her work at the Medgar Evers Institute and at Caldera, she’s spreading ideals of equality to new generations.
+Through her work at the Medgar Evers Institute and at Caldera, she’s spread ideals of equality to new generations.